top of page

 Families & Children:

-Kids will be kids.
-Let them be themselves for a bit.
 I will start out the photo session with candid/casual shots of the kids to help them get comfortable with me and my camera.
 When it comes time for posed shots, whatever is happening, keep looking at the camera and smiling.
 No matter what.
 When I catch the kids smiling or laughing, I need the parents/adults to already be there.
 Keep a positive, upbeat and encouraging attitude.
 No kids I know will smile when their parents are talking sternly or worse yelling at them.
 Please try not to allow kids to eat snacks on the way to your session.
 They may get stains on their clothing or arrive with messy faces & teeth.
 Make sure their faces are clean.
 Pay special attention to the areas of the eyes, nose & mouth.

 What to Wear: